nithinhm/vtu-marks-scraper-analyzer/README.md

 ## Acknowledgements

 This project was inspired by the need to automate the laborious procedure of collection of marks data from the VTU website.
 Special thanks to the open-source community for their valuable resources and tools.
+And a big shoutout to [Suhas P K](https://github.com/suhaspk) for his constant feedback, suggestions, and code-breaking!

 ## Contact